 Quick Tip

 - Proper fertilizing is also a key part of the process.
 Insufficient soil nitrogen can weaken turfgrass, leaving it susceptible to disease.
-However, huge influxes of nitrogen can cause quick overgrowth, which then depletes the grass’ resources and also leaves it weaker.
+However, huge influxes of nitrogen can cause quick overgrowth, which then depletes the grass’s resources and also leaves it weaker.
 Steady, seasonal fertilizing customized to your soil and turfgrass’ needs gives it the best chance to fight off grass rust.

 Determine whether your lawn contains cool-season grass like tall or fine fescue or Kentucky bluegrass, or a warm-season species like Bermuda grass or zoysia grass.
 Cool-season grasses go dormant in the heat of summer and hit their growing season when temperatures begin to cool off in the fall.
 Warm-season grasses, on the other hand, grow fastest in the spring and early summer but go dormant in the winter.